Operation-Hope/paper-trail-api/docs/LOCAL_DEVELOPMENT.md

-# Quickstart: Load DIME Data into DuckDB
+# Local Development: Load DIME Data

-This guide shows how to load the [DIME campaign finance dataset](https://huggingface.co/datasets/Dustinhax/tyt) from Huggingface into a local DuckDB database for analysis.
+This guide shows how to load the [DIME campaign finance dataset](https://huggingface.co/datasets/Dustinhax/tyt) from Huggingface into a local database for development and analysis.

+**No AWS credentials required** - data streams directly from Huggingface.

 ## Dataset Overview